Silentnight’s Black Friday sale includes free gifts

 Follow live: All the best Black Friday 2025 deals

-The Black Friday sales are in full swing, and the event is one of the best times to invest in your sleep set-up, whether that’s with a new mattress, pillows to elevate your comfort, or a chunky new duvet to see you through the chilly nights in the winter.
+The Black Friday sales are in full swing, and the event (which concludes on 1 December) is one of the best times to invest in your sleep set-up, whether that’s with a new mattress, pillows to elevate your comfort, or a chunky new duvet to see you through the chilly nights in the winter.

 Silentnight is one of the best-known brands in the sleep space and regularly earns IndyBest accolades, with its products featuring in many of our round-ups, including the best duvets, best electric blankets, best anti-allergy pillows and even the best pregnancy pillows.